The Revolving Fund Model

 The Textbook and Computer Programs use a sustainable “revolving fund” model, whereby parents pay a small rental fee for their children to use the books or computers.
 Program schools save this money in a designated fund which is eventually used to buy new books and computers as the old ones wear out.
 Thus the programs are 100% financially self-sustaining.

-CORP achieves sustainability by building local capacity for reading instruction.
-The teachers who participate in CORP are able to better educate generations of future students, and they also share their knowledge with other teachers.
+The Spark Reading Program achieves sustainability by building local capacity for reading instruction.
+The teachers who participate in Spark are able to better educate generations of future students, and they also share their knowledge with other teachers.
 As American writer and historian Henry Adams said famously: “A teacher affects eternity; you can never know where his influence stops.”
-In turn, the students who benefit from these CORP-trained teachers spread their newfound love of reading throughout their homes, their schools, and their communities, fostering a true culture of reading.
+In turn, the students who benefit from these Spark-trained teachers spread their newfound love of reading throughout their homes, their schools, and their communities, fostering a true culture of reading.

 Sustainability: Youth Development